-Mesna is a drug that is given with the chemotherapy drug ifosfamide.
-It is sometimes given with the chemotherapy drug cyclophosphamide.
-This page should ideally be read with our information about ifosfamide or cyclophosphamide.
+Mesna is a drug that is given with the chemotherapy drug ifosfamide, and sometimes with the chemotherapy drug cyclophosphamide.
+This should ideally be read with our information about ifosfamide or cyclophosphamide.

-Ifosfamide and cyclophosphamide can irritate the lining of the bladder, causing it to bleed.
-Mesna helps protect your bladder.
-Drinking plenty of fluid also helps protect your bladder.
+Ifosfamide and cyclophosphamide can irritate the lining of the bladder and make it bleed.
+Mesna protects your bladder.
+Drinking plenty of fluid will also help protect your bladder.

-Your chemotherapy nurse usually gives you mesna as a drip (infusion) into a vein at the same time as your chemotherapy.
+Your chemotherapy nurse will usually give you mesna as a drip (infusion) into a vein at the same time as your chemotherapy.
 You can also take it by mouth, either as tablets or as a liquid to drink.
-It is important to take mesna as instructed by your cancer doctor.
+It is important to take mesna as directed by your doctor.

-Mesna can cause side effects.
-If these happen they are usually mild, but sometimes can be severe.
-It is important to read the detailed information below so you know about the possible side effects.
-Tell your cancer doctor or specialist nurse if you notice any changes.
+Like other drugs, mesna can cause side effects.
+If these happen they are usually mild but occasionally can be severe.
+It is important to read the detailed information below so that you are aware of possible side effects.
+Tell your doctor or nurse if you notice any changes.

 The drugs ifosfamide and cyclophosphamide can sometimes irritate the lining of the bladder.
-This can cause bleeding from the bladder, which means you may have blood in your urine (pee).
+This can cause bleeding from the bladder and may show up as blood in your urine (pee).
 This is called haematuria.
 Mesna helps protect your bladder to prevent irritation and bleeding.

 Mesna is always given with ifosfamide.
-Most people who have treatment with cyclophosphamide are not given high enough doses to cause bleeding from the bladder, so they do not need mesna.
-But, if your treatment involves having high doses of cyclophosphamide you are given mesna.
+Most people who have treatment with cyclophosphamide are not given doses high enough to cause bleeding from the bladder and so they will not need mesna.
+But mesna is given if your treatment involves having high doses of cyclophosphamide.
 Your doctor can tell you if you are having a high dose of cyclophosphamide.

-You can help protect your bladder during treatment by:
+You can help to protect your bladder during your treatment by:

-- drinking plenty of water – usually at least 2 litres (3½ pints) daily.
+- drinking plenty of water – at least 2 litres (3½ pints) daily.
 Your nurse can tell you how much you should drink

-- emptying your bladder (peeing) often during the treatment.
+- emptying your bladder often during the treatment.